endoflife-date/endoflife.date/.github/ISSUE_TEMPLATE/report_incorrect_details.md

 **Additional context**

-Add any other context or screenshots about the wrong data.
+Add any other context or screenshots about the incorrect details.